annalaise/cv/README.md

 ## Annalaise Gibbons

-I'm a former product owner with a passion for writing beautiful, clean code and creating awesome user experiences.
+I'm a product owner and full stack developer with a passion for writing beautiful, clean code and creating awesome user experiences.

 I spent my early career in marketing roles, before switching to ecommerce and eventually product.
 I've prototyped, launched and managed digital products at the likes of Experian, M&S.com and Nando's.
 I'm now moving into software development so I can combine my need to build things, with the understanding of the impact they will have for users.